feckless

 Background / Comments

-Notes: I’ve run across this word in reading, and it’s NOT “personality” misspelled.
+Notes: I’ve run across this word in reading, but I could not properly define it

 Yesterday’s word